Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Main results

 \section{Main results}

 To state our results in detail let us consider the Markov process $(X_t^N,\mathbb{P})$ with initial distribution $\mu_0^N$.
 To derive error bounds for the particle system approximation it is convenient to consider at first the error for the Monte Carlo estimates based on the reweighted empirical distributions $\nu_t^N$ defined in (\ref{eq:REWEMP}).
-By a martingale argument it can be shown that $\ip{f}{\nu_t^N}$ is an unbiased estimator of $\ip{f}{\mu_t}$ for any function $f:S \to \erre$ and $t\geq 0$, and an explicit formula for the variance can be given.
+Following closely the reasoning in \cite{MM}, we first note that, by a martingale argument, it can be shown that $\ip{f}{\nu_t^N}$ is an unbiased estimator of $\ip{f}{\mu_t}$ for any function $f:S \to \erre$ and $t\geq 0$, and an explicit formula for the variance can be given.